Northern Neck: 17th century

 The original Northern Neck land grant in 1661 was a land grant first issued by the exiled English King Charles II in 1649.
 It encompassed all the unsettled lands bounded by the Potomac and Rappahannock Rivers and, later, by a straight line (the "Fairfax Line") connecting their sources.
 This grant was significantly larger than the area currently known as the Northern Neck.
 John Carter's descendant received the nickname King Carter and was not only the local Virginia agent for the England-based proprietor, but also a powerful politician and landowner in his own right.
 The relation between proprietary lands and non-proprietary lands created considerable confusion and some degree of semi-autonomy relative to the colonial government until the American Revolution.

 Most early development occurred on the peninsula's eastern end, because both the Potomac and Rappahannock river were navigable waters, and roads were limited and/or in poor condition.
 The autonomy and the excellent natural resources allowed rich planters to arise who established tobacco plantations in the Northern Neck.
 During the Colonial period, some considered the Northern Neck as the "Athens of the New World" because it had many wealthy landowners who were dedicated to learning, gentlemanly society, and civic duty.
-However, this elite society and economy was based on the exploitation of enslaved Africans and African Americans.
+However, this elite society and economy was based on the exploitation of enslaved Africans and black Americans.
 The aristocratic society and autonomy of the Northern Neck created strong antipathies between the Northern Neck and other regions of Virginia.
 Later as tobacco cultivation and erosion wore out the soil, and the remainder of the mid-Atlantic states became developed, the Northern Neck's importance declined.
 It was relatively isolated from main trade routes and cities.
 This isolation may be a product of the earlier antipathies related to the differences in society in the Neck and in the regions farther south.

-In 1687 a widespread slave conspiracy was crushed in the Northern Neck.
+In 1687, a widespread slave conspiracy was crushed in the Northern Neck.
 During a mass funeral, slaves in the area planned to kill all whites and escape.
-The plot was discovered and its leaders executed.
+The plot was discovered, and its leaders executed.
 When authorities learned that they had plotted the uprising at gatherings for slave funerals, they prohibited such events.